mourisl/heatmapannot/README.md

 ### Installation

 1. Clone the [GitHub repo](https://github.com/mourisl/heatmapannot), e.g. with `git clone https://github.com/mourisl/heatmapannot`.
-2. Copy "heatmapannot" folder to your project folder.
+2. Run "python setup.py install" to install heatmapannot.

-I will try to add pvalannot to PyPi in future.
+I will try to add heatmapannot to PyPi in future.

 ### Usage
 Here is an example: